flusterIO/fluster/docs/developer/developer_setup.md

 - [ ] Use pnpm as your node package manager.
 This isn't really a strict requriement, but pnpm is referenced explictly in a few shebangs and package.json files, so it'll likely save you a headache.
 - [ ] The [typeshare](https://crates.io/crates/typeshare) cli is used to generate cross-language types from rust during the build process.
 That will need to be installed and available locally.
 - [ ] [gomarkdoc](https://github.com/princjef/gomarkdoc) is used to generate go documentation in markdown.
 Some build scripts will fail if this isnot installed globally.
+- [ ] To work with tests in the monorepo, you'll need to have `maturin` installed.

 ## Environment Variables